devikagorebal/CRIMINAL-RISK-ASSESSMENT-REQUEST/README.md

-# Criminal Risk Assessment Request — ODK XLSForm + Static Web Form
+# Criminal Risk Assessment Request.

 ## Project Overview

-For this project, I took the **Manitoba Families "Criminal Risk Assessment Request"** paper form (a real, in-production government form used by the Criminal Risk Assessment Unit under Child Protection Branch) and digitized it in two stages:
+For this project, I took the **Manitoba Families "Criminal Risk Assessment Request"** paper form and digitized it in two stages:

 1. Built a fully working **ODK XLSForm** from scratch, following the official [ODK XLSForm specification](https://docs.getodk.org/xlsform/), so this form could be deployed on ODK Collect / KoboToolbox for field data collection.
-2. Used an AI reasoning model (I chose **Claude ) to generate a matching **web version of the same form**, using both the original PDF and my finished XLSForm as inputs.
+2. Used an AI reasoning model (I chose **Claude) to generate a matching **web version of the same form**, using both the original PDF and my finished XLSForm as inputs.

-I originally built the web version as a Pug + Express app, but decided to simplify it down to a **plain static HTML/CSS/JS site** — no Node, no server, no build step.
+I originally built the web version as a server-rendered prototype, but decided to simplify it down to a plain static HTML/CSS/JS site — no deployment setup, no runtime dependency, and no build step.
 Anyone can just double-click `index.html` and it works.
+That change is part of the prompt history below.

 The end result is two parallel, schema-consistent versions of the same government form — one for mobile/offline data collection (ODK), one for the browser — built off a single source of truth.